 That was almost 20 years ago.
 Today, gaming is having its Moneyball moment.
 There are two companies at the forefront of understanding player motivations.
 One is Quantic Foundry, a company that Yee co-founded that is built around his model of 12 gamer motivations.

-The other is Solsten, which is offering gaming studios an entirely new dataset of over 250 scientific traits built on player psychology, including but far from limited to motivations.
-This new dataset is unlocking studio capabilities in the exact way that the A’s powered their way to victory in 2002.
+This new approach is unlocking studio capabilities across all sizes in the exact way that the A’s powered their way to victory in 2002.

-Both of these companies provide audience insights for game developers, but their approaches and methodologies differ in important ways.
+These companies provide audience insights for game developers, but their approaches and methodologies differ in important ways.
 By examining their methodologies, technologies, and the depth and actionability of their insights, we can better understand how each company is working with developers in the current industry landscape.

 As we look at this comparison, it’s important to keep in mind that the ultimate goal for developers is not just to understand player motivations, but to translate those insights into successful, profitable games that resonate with their target audience.
 With that context, let’s explore how Solsten and Quantic Foundry stack up across several key areas of player motivation analysis.